 When you do this, you fill up your sink with water and place the air plant inside of it.
 You can leave the plant for at least an hour, if not more.

 The great thing about air plants is you can’t overwater them.
 They only absorb what they need and shed the rest.

-If you choose this type of watering, you should only have to water one to two times per week, depending on how long you leave the plant in water.
+If you choose this type of watering, you should only have to water 1-2 times per week, depending on how long you leave the plant in water.

 Some say they leave their plants in the water for up to 12 hours!
-This is also a great watering method if you’ve inherited an air plant which was neglected.
+This is also a great watering method if you’ve inherited an air plant that was neglected.

 You can soak the plant in water for a few hours and should be able to see a difference.